Chen-Xieyuanli/BEVPlace2/README.md

 # BEVPlace++: Fast, Robust, and Lightweight LiDAR Global Localization for Unmanned Ground Vehicles
 BEVPlace++ is a LiDAR-based global localization method.
 It projects point clouds into Bird's-eye View (BEV) images and generates global features with a rotation equivariant module and the NetVLAD.
 It sequentially performs place recognition and pose estimation to achieve complete global localization.
 Experiments show that BEVPlace++ significantly outperforms the state-of-the-art (SOTA) methods and generalizes well to previously unseen environments.
-BEVPlace++ will certainly benefit various applications, including loop closure detection, global localization, and SLAM.
+BEVPlace++ will benefit various applications, including loop closure detection, global localization, and SLAM.
 Please feel free to use and enjoy it!

 > More details can be found in our pre-print paper https://arxiv.org/pdf/2408.01841.